-This minor is open to electronic production and design majors only.
+This specialization is open to electronic production and design majors only.

-Students must complete the following coursework before beginning the minor and follow the regular declaration of minor procedure as outlined in the Registration Guide.
-This minor is managed by the Electronic Production and Design Department.
+Students must complete the following coursework before beginning the specialization and follow the regular declaration of minor/specialization procedure as outlined in the Registration Guide.
+This specialization is managed by the Electronic Production and Design Department.

 Upon completion of the program, students will: